 You should contact your super fund, or check your annual statement, to see what level - and types - of cover you already have.
 Then speak to a financial adviser about whether this is right for your needs.

 Private health insurance provides valuable protection against the medical expenses associated with sickness and injury.
 But this is where it starts and stops: it's for medical expenses only.
-It won't cover your bills, debts or replace your lost income if you have to take an extended period off work due to illness or injury.
+Income Protection, Total and Permanent Disability Cover and Trauma Cover can help cover your bills, debts or replace your lost income if you have to take an extended period off work due to illness or injury.

 Private health insurance also may not cover the total cost of your treatment, or rehabilitation - potentially leaving you with a 'gap' that needs to be paid out of your own pocket.

 To ensure you have no insurance gaps, a complete protection plan should encompass both private health insurance and life insurance.

 The Government, through Centrelink, provides financial assistance for people who suffer a serious disability.

 But the Disability Support Pension doesn't go far and there are rules around who is eligible for it.

 From 20 September 2017 the Disability Support Pension for a single over age 21, or under 21 with children, is $894.40 per fortnight.2

 At $23,254 per annum, that's just over a quarter of the average full-time income of $83,637.3 This could leave you with a funding gap when it comes to covering the bills, your rent or mortgage, medical expenses and your lifestyle.